ZAPHODh/easy-component/README.md

 ## Contribution

-If you would like to contribute to snap Component, feel free to fork the repository and submit pull requests.
+If you would like to contribute to Snap Component, feel free to fork the repository and submit pull requests.
 All contributions are welcome

+## LICENSE

+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.
+See the LICENSE file for details.